alex-ball/rdaslides/README.md

 =========================================================

 The rdaslides LaTeX class is intended to produce slides for Research Data Alliance (RDA) presentations, or an accompanying transcript, or both.
+It is based on the [beamerswitch] class.

+Internally, rdaslides uses a presentation theme called 'RDA', which can be used independently within beamer.

 Installation
 ------------